Akuli/python-tutorial/if.md

     print("It's raining!")
 ```

+The file extension is `.py`, which is short for Python.

 The line with a print is **indented** by four spaces.
 Indentation is
 important in Python.
 If the indentation is not consistent, we may get
 an error or our program may do something else than we wanted it to.